KrisHedges/generator-fluidity/README.md

 Using the 'grunt dev' task you'll have features like live-reload on both the client-side and server-side changes to view files and coffee-hinting throughout the entire app.

 Using the 'grunt build' task will concat/compress/minify/lint/hint client-side js/css and dynamically generate documentation using docco and a generated styleguide with styldocco.
-A generator for Yeoman

 ## Getting started